cabforum/smime/SBR.md

 ## 8.4  Topics covered by assessment
 The CA SHALL undergo an audit in accordance with one of the following schemes:

-1. “WebTrust for CAs v2.1 or newer” AND “__ or newer”; or
+1. “WebTrust for CAs v2.1 or newer” AND “XXXX or newer”; or
 2. ETSI EN 319 411-1 v1.2.2, which includes normative references to ETSI EN 319 401 (the latest version of the referenced ETSI documents should be applied); or
 3. If a Government CA is required by its Certificate Policy to use a different internal audit scheme, it MAY use such scheme provided that the audit either
    a. encompasses all requirements of one of the above schemes or